adam-fawaz/warwick-washer-api/README.md

 response = requests.get('https://api.alliancelslabs.com/washAlert/machines/7907', headers=headers)
 ```
-If we run this and print the response, we get the expected JSON response!
+If we run this and print the response, we get the expected JSON!

 ### Cleansing the request
 After some trial and error, I found that all of the parameters used in the header but `'alliancels-organization-id'` are useless.
 Therefore the code can be simply reduced to the following: